MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-ftp-sftp-http.md

     If you want to promote the low throughput, contact your SFTP administrator to increase the concurrent connection count limit, or you can do one of the following:

-    * If you're using Self-hosted IR, add the Self-hosted IR machine's IP to the allowlist.
+    * If you're using On-Premises Data Gateway (OPDG), add the OPDG machine's IP to the allowlist.
     * If you're using Azure IR, add [Azure Integration Runtime IP addresses](./azure-integration-runtime-ip-addresses.md).
-If you don't want to add a range of IPs to the SFTP server allowlist, use Self-hosted IR instead.
+If you don't want to add a range of IPs to the SFTP server allowlist, use OPDG instead.

 ### Error code: SftpPermissionDenied